-OTTAWA, Nov.
-2, 2018 /CNW/ - The Honourable Jody Wilson-Raybould, Minister of Justice and Attorney General of Canada, today announced the following appointments under the new judicial application process introduced on October 20, 2016.
+OTTAWA, Sept.
+21, 2018 /CNW/ - The Honourable Jody Wilson-Raybould, Minister of Justice and Attorney General of Canada, today announced the following appointments under the new judicial application process announced on October 20, 2016.
 The new process emphasizes transparency, merit, and diversity, and will continue to ensure the appointment of jurists who meet the highest standards of excellence and integrity.

-The Honourable Brian A. Barrington-Foote, a judge of Her Majesty's Court of Queen's Bench for Saskatchewan, is appointed a judge of the Court of Appeal for Saskatchewan.
-He fills a new position created under Bill C-74, the Budget Implementation Act, 2018, No. 1.
+The Honourable Robert Leurer, a judge of Her Majesty's Court of Queen's Bench for Saskatchewan, is appointed a judge of the Court of Appeal for Saskatchewan.
+He replaces Justice M.J.
+Herauf, who elected to resign effective August 31, 2018.

-- Since taking office, the Minister of Justice has made over 230 judicial appointments, including 100 in 2017 – the most a Minister of Justice has made in one year in at least two decades.
-Of the individuals appointed, over half are women, eight are Indigenous, 20 identify as visible minorities, 13 identify as LGBTQ2, and three identify as persons with disabilities.
+- Since taking office, the Minister of Justice has made over 200 judicial appointments, including 100 in 2017 – the most a Minister of Justice has made in one year in at least two decades.
+Of the individuals appointed, over half are women, eight are Indigenous, 18 have self-identified as a member of a visible minority population, 12 identify as LGBTQ2, and three identify as a person with a disability.

 - The Government of Canada is committed to promoting access to justice for all Canadians.
 To improve outcomes for Canadian families, Budget 2018 will provide funding of $77.2 million over four years to support the expansion of unified family courts, beginning in 2019-2020.
 This investment in the family justice system will create 39 new judicial positions in Alberta, Ontario, Nova Scotia, and Newfoundland and Labrador.